tomcrick/ACMCompEd2019/README.md

-# SIGCSE2019
+# ACMCompEd2019
-Paper for 50th ACM Technical Symposium on Computer Science Education (SIGCSE 2019)
+Paper for the ACM Global Computing Education Conference 2019 (and others)